 ‘Visa?’
 I asked meekly.
 ‘Hello?
 Visa?’

 It has taken me months to get to this point.
 In November 1997 with the third edition of AMH completed, I decided it was time to practice what I preached.
-Libya sounded interesting and BMW’s Funduro trailie would make a nice change from another Yamaha XT600Z Ténéré.
+Libya sounded interesting and BMW’s Funduro trailie would make a change from another Yamaha XT600Z Ténéré.

 I may have been nervous about my destination but I was less uncertain about the bike.
 I’d always fancied trying the Funduro.
 They came out in 1993, a trusty combination of Rotax engine and BMW build quality plus a naff name and a look unlike anything else.
 No one had anything bad to say about them other than being a bit heavy for off-roading.
-The revvy engine took a bit of getting used to after torquey XTs, but with the right tyres I was sure the 650 would be up for some piste bashing.
+The revvy engine took a bit of getting used to after my torquey XTs, but with the right tyres I was sure the 650 would be up for some piste bashing.

 The bike had come with a new o-ring chain, some brand I’d never heard of, but I figured it would last the trip.
-The 27-litre Acerbis tank looked barely bigger than the original unit but promised a useful 500km range.
+The 27-litre Acerbis tank managed to look barely bigger than the original but promised a useful 500km range.
 To help work out distances in kilometres, BMW UK gave me a metric speedo which saved on possible errors when converting from miles to kms.
-A chunky alloy Touratech GPS bar mount held my new Garmin 12 firmly in place and a cheapo ball compass was screwed on the dashboard.
-Lastly, I put on an in-line fuel filter, a cig’ lighter plug for the GPS, fork gaiters and a high screen.
-It was March now, high time to head South.
+A chunky alloy Touratech GPS bar mount held my snazzy new Garmin 12 firmly in place, and a cheapo ball compass was screwed on the dashboard.
+Lastly, I fitted an in-line fuel filter, a cig’ lighter plug for the GPS, fork gaiters and a high screen.
+It was March now, high time to head south.

 ‘About a month after the guy had gone missing a nomad came into the camp and asked if we wanted to know where our Toyota was?
 We said yes and it cost us.
 Then he asked did we want our body back – it cost us some more.
 Turns out the guy had just parked up with the engine running and walked out into the sandstorm.’